Mraelstone/MSISD-SFinalProject/README.md

-# MSIS Project
+# MSIS Final Project
-This repo is for an in-class project in the MSIS program.
+This repo is for the final project in the MSIS program.

-## Our Project: Build a hospital triage system
+## Our Project: Build an app for Oconee Fire Department

-For simplicity, assume that patient data is stored (mostly) in another system.
+We are Team 6 (BigRed0100) building a web app for Oconee Fire Department to help manage their firefighters and their certifications among other things.

-Only basic identifying information will be in this system: Name, DOB, sex at birth, and a patient GUID to match the record to the other system.
+The technology stack included HTML/CSS/Javascript for the front end, Apache for the web server, PHP for the application layer and MySQL for the database.
+The database is hosted on Amazon RDS and the application is hosted on an Amazon EC2 instance.

-When a patient visits, a single text field for symptom description is sufficient.
-The patient is assigned a triage priority, then waits for an doctor to become available.
-Patients are seen in priority order.
+Linked here is the EC2 server that the application is hosted on: ec2-52-87-43-243.compute-1.amazonaws.com

-When a doctor is finished treating a patient, s/he assigns the completion reason (one of discharged, admitted, deceased), and the visit is stored in a historical log.
+Thanks and enjoy!